 NFP sees the involvement of the private sector - and particularly SMEs - as one of the key levers in the implementation of circular approaches in food systems.
 As an example, 80% of food consumed across the African continent is sourced from private sector value chains.
 Therefore the initiative aspires to convene 2-3 clusters of various private sector organisations, complemented with relevant stakeholders, around particular circular agribusiness models.
 Focusing on those models that combine business opportunities with potential environmental impact and application that are beneficial to the food system.
 And those in which Dutch knowledge and expertise have an added value to accelerate innovation and current developments.
 NFP, Bopinc and MVO Nederland will support these clusters in their development of a common agenda, action plan for the implementation of these models and identification of necessary financing.

-Interested in more information about this initiative?
-Or do you have ambitions to conduct a similar initiative?
-Please reach out to Ibrahim Palaz - see contact details below.
+Interested in more information about this initiative, or do you have ambitions to conduct a similar initiative?
+If so, please reach out to Ibrahim Palaz - see contact details below.